brendt/stitcher.io/src/data/blog/performance-101-building-the-better-web.md

 - Set browser caching headers, use CDNs and take a look at Varnish.
 - Don't load all minified CSS or JS when you only need 10% of it on that page.

 Lot's of things to think about.
-This is my personal checklist I try to keep in mind when developing websites, both professionaly and in my spare time.
+This is my personal checklist I try to keep in mind when developing websites, both professionally and in my spare time.
 Like I said at the beginning of this post, you shouldn't always do everything just because.
 But you should understand these concepts, and know when it's appropriate to use them.
 By doing so, you're contributing to the better web.

 If you have any questions or remarks, feel free to [send me an email](mailto:brendt@stitcher.io).